 There are four major sources of NAP links for lawyers:

-- Legal directory listings.
+• Legal directory listings.
 Legal directories provide information about law firms and different legal practitioners in a selected area.
 Some may also rank firms based on different criteria.
-You should be listed on these directories to improve your chances of being found and get more NAP citations.
 These attorney listings include Avvo, FindLaw, Martindale-Hubbell, Justia, and many others.

-- Local government and other directories.
+• Local government and other directories.
 This helps attorneys get citations based on their practice areas.
 This includes directories like your local chamber of commerce, your local BAR, and other similar sites.
-Not to mention, because they are locally focused, they can boost your lawyer local SEO efforts immensely.

 Know where your business NAP information is cited, and make sure it is accurate.
 This is a local SEO ranking factor, and in many cases, these citations also include a link to your law firm's website.